 The English words “gratitude” and “grace” share the same Latin word root, “gratus.”
-When we choose to be grateful, we become full of grace.
+When we choose to be grateful, we become full of grace, I write in my book Wake Up to Wonder.
 That helps us discover the everyday miracles God has hidden in plain sight around us.

 Recently I digitized some old film prints of family photos.
 Every photo I scanned reminded me of a story.
 Each story inspired gratitude as it revealed the wonder of God’s work in my life.